 "Remember, you are not alone"

-The Victim Services Unit acts as a central information point for victims, regarding the status of the investigation, the court case and the trial disposition.
-Victims and witnesses with additional information regarding their case, may contact the unit to have this information forwarded to the appropriate investigator.
+Crime and Trauma-Informed Support Services (CTSS) acts as a central information point for victims and/or survivors of crime, regarding the status of the investigation, the court case and the trial disposition.
+Victims and witnesses with additional information regarding their case, may contact CTSS to have this information forwarded to the appropriate investigator.
 The following pages are resources that you can use if you are a victim of crime.

-If you have utilized the services of Victim Services in the past year and would like to provide your feedback please complete our survey.
+If you have utilized the services of CTSS (formerly Victim Services) in the past year and would like to provide your feedback please complete our survey.
 Your answers will be entirely voluntary and anonymous and will help inform our services, which in turn will assist others who have experienced crime or a traumatic event.

 Victim Services Survey